redbadger/awesome-badger/charypar/tech-principles/README.md

 Avoid the lure of large feature sets.

 When we decide a piece of functionality is not bespoke enough to warrant a custom build, we should prefer getting small, precise tools which deliver this functionality and nothing else, over a large, complex tool, which also gives us many other things we don't currently need.
-We should prefer assembling together a number of small tools over relying on one huge one.
+We should prefer assembling together a number of small tools over-relying on one huge one.
 After all, we will be responsible for all the choices which the designers of that tool made for us.

 ## 7. Minimise long-term maintenance cost